TheCyberHead/CHStrategies/README.md

 # Strategies Manager for CyberHead

-This manage allows backtest strategies and interpretate them for live trading.
+This manager allows backtest strategies and interpretate them for live trading.